 Senior researcher and bibliometric consultant.
 Vincent's research focuses on complex networks and social dynamics.
 He holds a Master in sociology and a PhD in applied mathematics, and tries to combine the two in his work.

 Researcher and PhD candidate.
 Martijn's research focuses on data sources for the measurement of research performance.

-Senior researcher and deputy director of CWTS.
+Professor of Quantitative Science Studies and deputy director of CWTS.
 Ludo leads the Quantitative Science Studies (QSS) research group.
-His core research interests focus on the analysis and visualization of bibliometric networks and the development of scientometric indicators.
+He is coordinator of the CWTS Leiden Ranking and co-developer of the VOSviewer software for bibliometric visualization.

 PhD candidate.
 Zohreh is doing research on altmetrics (alternative metrics and tools) and investigating potential of using altmetrics for measuring research performance.